how to join merchant navy

 TrainingMust undergo a pre-sea training from DG Shipping approved institutes

-How to Join the Merchant Navy After 10th and 12th
+How to join Merchant Navy after 10th and 12th

 If you’ve completed 10th grade, you can start your Merchant Navy career by enrolling in pre-sea training institutes.
 These institutes provide essential marine training, including navigation, seamanship, and marine engineering basics, preparing you for entry-level roles like ratings or deck cadets in shipping companies.

-For those aiming for officer or engineer positions, completing 12th grade is necessary.
+Completing 12th grade is necessary for those aiming for officer or engineer positions.
 After 12th, students can join maritime academies to pursue degree courses such as B.Sc. in Nautical Science or B.Tech in Marine Engineering.
-These programs offer comprehensive training needed for higher-ranking roles on ships.
+These programs offer the comprehensive training needed for higher-ranking roles on ships.

 Select a Recognised Maritime Training Course And Institution